DundeeMakerSpace/site/README.md

 The this is based on [Terminally Pixelated](https://github.com/terminalpixel/terminally-pixelated), developed by [Grant Richmond](https://grant.codes)

-## What's in the box?

-Terminally Pixelated comes jam packed full of greatness:

-- Timber for superior WordPress templating
-- Auto css compression & optimisation
-- Magical font sizing
-- The scut scss library to help you develop faster
-- Loosely follows the block, element, modifier methodology
-- Susy for super semantic grids
-- A shared config that is accessible via Sass, PHP and JavaScript
-- Automatic style guide creation
-- Webpack for JavaScript bundling
-- Browser sync for live reloading and development loveliness
-- Composer support
-- Flickity for beautiful sliders (beware of licenses with this)
-- Photoswipe for nice image zooming

-## Getting started
+## Running locally

+This repo contains the contents of the `wp-content` folder of our site (excluding 3rd party plugins and media uploads).
+In order to run it locally for development you must first have a fresh WordPress install running.
+I recommend using [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) as it's easy to set up and inculdes the build tool requirements.

-To get started, download however you wish and edit `src/config.json` with your development url then run `npm install`, `composer install` and `gulp build` in the content directory to install the required dependencies.
+To get started clone this repo into your `wp-content` folder.
+You then require npm, gulp and composer installed and then run `npm install`, `composer install` and `gulp build` in the content directory to install the required dependencies.
+You can also edit `src/config.json` with your development url to get browser sync working.

 Run `gulp watch` in the content directory to watch for file changes and start a browser sync server.

-Run `gulp build` to fully compile your theme.
+Run `gulp build` to fully compile the theme.

 ## Diving in